 We believe talent development is a shared responsibility; not only government institutions, talent development initiatives are instrumental in reducing inequality but also companies have a big influence in designing strategies to support sustainable economic development, decent work and promote inclusive growth.

-Are you part of a company and dealing with above topics such as lifelong learning, reskilling and upskilling and like to help to validate the guide?
+Are you part of a company and dealing with above topics such as lifelong learning, reskilling and upskilling ?
 Don’t be shy to contact us, we would love to exchange ideas with you!